dcgtc/dgrants/CONTRIBUTING.md

 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

-NOTE: Before rasing a PR, ensure your branch is truly ahead of main branch.
+NOTE: Before opening a PR, ensure your branch is truly ahead of main branch.
 Avoid merge commits.
 Always rebase to ensure a clean commit history for your PR

 #### Git Rebase Workflow